Faux Enamelware bucket for Christmas Decor

 How To Make a Faux Enamelware Bucket

-I didn’t prep the small galvanized bucket at all prior to painting.
-I actually purchased this Rust-Oleum Gloss Protective Enamel paint for this project.
+I didn’t prep the small galvanized bucket at all before painting.
+I purchased this Rust-Oleum Gloss Protective Enamel paint for this project.

 Wow!
 Isn’t spray paint amazing?
 I started with the bucket upside down, then turned it upright to finish.
-The directions for recoating on this paint is within ONE hour or after 48 hours.
-I was sure to make that window, since I just did this project yesterday in order to share it with you today!
+The directions for recoating on this paint are within ONE hour or after 48 hours.
+I was sure to make that window since I just did this project yesterday to share it with you today!

 Repurpose Easter Bucket | Faux Enamelware